Scaramir/adventskalender_quiz/README.md

 # adventskalender_game_quiz
-this is a quiz for Thorsten
+this is a quiz for Thorsten.

+Thought through by JeanneM.
+Implemented by me. \
-terminal-based quiz.
+Terminal-based quiz.

+It's a straight forward solution. \
+Get your daily question, answer it, get your symbol for the next door and find some chocolate.